stulp/inheritance_composition_polymorphism/README.md

 There has been an adverse side-effect when going from inheritance to composition.
 Before, the GUI class had only one function `plotState(MyState state)`.
 With composition, `MyStateUndo` is not longer a subclass of `MyState`, so we have to add a function `plotState(MyStateUndo state)` to the GUI class.
 This is annoying, and will quickly escalate throughout the code.

+Another downside is that `MyState` and `MyStateUndo` do not share a base class, so we cannot loop over a list that contains objects of both classes and easily call `getX()` on them without casting ugliness.

 We can redeem polymorphism by introducing an interface `MyStateReadOnly`, which enforces implementation of the `getX()` function.
 The GUI now only has one function that takes an object that implements `MyStateReadOnly`.
 For this to work, both `MyState` and `MyStateUndo` must implement `MyStateReadOnly`.
 This is a trivial modification, because they already implemented the `getX()` function (otherwise we could not have plotted them in the GUI).

 ```Java